Government subsidies for low-carbon installations

 - The RHI is available for biomass boilers, air source and ground source heat pumps, solar thermal systems, deep geothermal, biogas combustion systems, combined heat and power (CHP) systems using a range of renewable fuels and sources, and the production of biomethane for injection into the gas grid.
 Rates vary per technology (see table below for details of current and forthcoming rates).

 - Some systems have two tiers of subsidy rate.
-This is to prevent users abusing the subsidy system by running an installation just to earn subsidies.
+This is to prevent users abusing the renewable energy subsidies system by running an installation just to earn subsidies.
 Tier 1 is the rate available for a system run at full capacity for a percentage of the hours in a year.
 Tier 2 is the rate for any further usage.
 For biomass, Tier 1 was set at 15%, until 20 September 2017 when it was raised to 35% for new systems installed since 20 September 2017.
 This represents a significant change to the subsidy regime for biomass and has an impact on how best to size systems.

 RHI: Latest News